 In addition to preparing students for life after the Middle School, Brentwood School provides experiences that allow students to grow intellectually, physically, and with character.
 We believe that we should prepare our students to be confident, independent, and responsible citizens.
 It is also our aim to help students learn to lead their day-to-day lives with compassion and kindness and to serve the needs of others.

 Our strong affective curriculum, promoted through our advisor program, recognizes the unique challenges and possibilities of this age.
 As peer relationships become more important and complex, mentors are key and moral reasoning is a critical skill to develop.
-Our 7th Grade advisor program is a multi-dimensional program that teaches the value of diversity while nurturing empathy and inclusion.
-Our 8th Grade program focuses on leadership skills for life and aligns well with the curriculum taught in many of the core classes.

 Finally, our goal is to inspire enthusiasm for learning and to nourish each student’s intellectual and emotional development in a supportive and diverse community grounded in Brentwood School’s core values of trust, respect, responsibility, honesty, caring, community, and diversity.
 Our program and strong partnership between students, parents, and faculty will empower our middle schoolers to become well rounded, lifelong learners who are able to see through multiple lenses in order to understand and improve their world.